Basic properties of critical lognormal multiplicative chaos: Introduction

-where $C(\omega) > 0$ is an almost surely finite random constant. \end{thm} The proof of this theorem is inspired by the earlier result, but as the correlations of the field $X$ in the construction of $\mu_{\sqrt{2}}$ are much more intricate than in the branching random walk underlying the cascade measures, more involved arguments are needed.
+The proof of this theorem is inspired by the earlier result, but as the correlations of the field $X$ in the construction of $\mu _{\sqrt{2}}$ are much more intricate than in the branching random walk underlying the cascade measures, more involved arguments are needed.

-\begin{rem} We note that this result gives another proof for the result of \cite{drsv12-1} stating that almost surely, $\mu_{\sqrt{2}}$ has no atoms. \end{rem}
+\begin{rem} We note that this result gives another proof for the result of \cite {drsv12-1} stating that almost surely, $\mu_{\sqrt{2}}$ has no atoms. \end{rem}